Coverage for Prescription Drugs

 How to Select a Medicare Prescription Drug Plan

 Contact SHIP at 301-255-4250 for help in evaluating your options.
 Download and complete the 2019 SHIP RX Worksheet and mail it to the SHIP office.
-We will evaluate your options and send you a Medicare prescription drug plan recommendation.
+We will evaluate your options and send you lowest cost Medicare prescription drug plan options to consider.

 For a guide to how to enter your drugs and shop for a Medicare Part D Plan, download the Self Help Guide for PDP or go directly to Medicare’s plan finder tool to evaluate the best policy on your own at Medicare.gov/find-a-plan/questions/home.aspx.